CashBowman/statistics_playground/README.md

 **Link to [App](https://blank-app-pctuuyjof7r.streamlit.app/)**

-A collection of interactive, educational visualizations for core statistical concepts built with [Streamlit](https://streamlit.io/).
-Ideal for students, educators, and data enthusiasts looking to deepen their understanding through simulation and visual exploration.
+A collection of educational visualizations for core statistical concepts built with [Streamlit](https://streamlit.io/).
+Ideal for students, educators, and data enthusiasts looking to explore statistics with simulation and interaction.

 ## Included Demonstrations